STAYING CONNECTED: A NUMBERS-DRIVEN GUIDE TO HOME AUTOMATION

 - Home camera

 But just how interested are consumers in smart homes?
 While the aforementioned items would likely be purchased by enthusiasts who openly welcome technological innovation, one might assume that the general public may be holding back their excitement.
 Understandable, but research from IoT services and software company Greenwave Systems reports that 65 percent of American consumers “are moderately or extremely interested in adopting a smart home solution.”
 Considering the advantages of convenience, security and the potential value that smart devices can add to a home, the benefits abound.
+Adding home automation to your existing or new HVAC installation is just one way to reap these benefits.

 Home Automation and HVAC